 Focus on your personal statement

-Keep your statement specific, and don’t overdo it.
-A personal statement should be brief, but detailed.
-Make sure you cover who you are, what you can offer, and what your career goals are.
-For examples, see the download we have created for a Solicitor below.
+You should adapt your CV per application.
+Don’t overdo it.
+Cover who you are, what you can offer, and what your career goals are.
 Overall, your personal statement should be two things: precise and relevant.

 Tip: aim for around 150 words (four or five lines).